stvliu/thingsboard.github.io/_includes/docs/reference/performance-aws-instances.md

 Let's try to handle a messages flood about x3 of regular rate up to 10000 data point/sec.

-ThingsBoard docker compose with no change with the previous section.
+GridLinks docker compose with no change with the previous section.
 Message rate have been increased gradually.

 <details markdown="1">